mfornet/tcgen/README.md

 ## Roadmap

++ Auto detect used separators.
 + Make Python package (Installation and usage guide)
-+ CLI
-    Read from standard input one json file
-    Read json from file
-    Read folder containing .in

-    Output to stdout (or to folder with -o)

 + Benchmark on codeforces.
-+ Auto detect used separators.
 + Read description of the problem to find extra constraints on the input.